ZOUHAIRFGRA/DevLinkPro/project-description.md

     5. Gather user feedback from MVP usage and prioritize further enhancements.
     6. Basic analytics for platform administrators (e.g., user growth, number of projects).

----

-This detailed plan should give you a solid foundation to start building DevLink with Next.js!
-Remember that agility is key; be prepared to adapt based on challenges and user feedback.